FlorianRakos/IoT-NotCapricorns/Cristina/researches/research01/README.md

 Internet of Things refers as the interconnection of everyday objects and devices to the internet, allowing them to send and receive data.

 ### Domains
-Smart Home: includes all the devices and systems used in residences to enhance comfort, security, and energy efficiency.
+* Smart Home: includes all the devices and systems used in residences to enhance comfort, security, and energy efficiency.
     ↳This domain usually includes: smart thermostats, smart lighting systems, smart security cameras and locks  and voice-activated smart     assistants like Amazon Echo or Google Home
-Industrial IoT (IIoT): application of IoT technologies in manufacturing and industrial settings.
+* Industrial IoT (IIoT): application of IoT technologies in manufacturing and industrial settings.
 Devices and systems in this domain aim to improve operational efficiencies, safety, and maintenance predictability.
     ↳This domain usually includes connected machinery that reports its operational status in real-time, sensors that monitor                   environmental conditions in factories and systems that predict when machinery will require maintenance or repair
-Healthcare: The healthcare domain leverages IoT for patient monitoring, personalized treatment, and improving overall patient care.
+* Healthcare: The healthcare domain leverages IoT for patient monitoring, personalized treatment, and improving overall patient care.
      ↳This domain usually includes wearable health monitors (that track vital statistics like heart rate, oxygen levels, or glucose             levels), remote patient monitoring systems (that allow healthcare professionals to monitor patients outside of traditional                 healthcare settings) and smart pill bottles that notify patients when it's time to take their medication

 ### Commonly used (data) protocols
 Two commonly used data protocols are:
-    ↳HTTP/HTTPS: Used by web browsers to request and display web pages.
+    * HTTP/HTTPS: Used by web browsers to request and display web pages.
-    ↳TCP/IP: The fundamental suite of protocols that powers the Internet.
+    * TCP/IP: The fundamental suite of protocols that powers the Internet.

 ### Typical devices
-↳Smart Thermostats (e.g., Nest Learning Thermostat): These devices allow users to remotely adjust the temperature of their homes using smartphones.
+* Smart Thermostats (e.g., Nest Learning Thermostat): These devices allow users to remotely adjust the temperature of their homes using smartphones.
 They can also learn the user's patterns and adjust heating or cooling accordingly for energy efficiency.
-↳Smart Lights (e.g., Philips Hue): These are lighting systems that can be controlled via smartphone applications, voice commands through smart assistants, or automation routines.
+* Smart Lights (e.g., Philips Hue): These are lighting systems that can be controlled via smartphone applications, voice commands through smart assistants, or automation routines.
 Users can change the color, brightness, and even set schedules for the lights.
-↳Smart Oven: lets you control it from the phone from anywhere.
+* Smart Oven: lets you control it from the phone from anywhere.
 It also has a camera that lets you visualise the interior of the oven.
-↳Smart roomba: you can turn it on or off from your phone wherever you are
+* Smart roomba: you can turn it on or off from your phone wherever you are

 ### What are the benefits of IoT?